-California's basic speeding law is found in California Vehicle Code 22350 VC.
-The section makes it illegal for a person to drive faster than is safe for the given circumstances.
-VC 22350 reads:
+Vehicle Code 22350 VC is California's basic speed law.
+The section makes it illegal for a motorist to drive faster than is safe for the given driving conditions and circumstances.
+A violation is an infraction with fines ranging from $35.00 to more than $500.00, plus court assessments.

 There are five key things to know about traffic tickets under this section:

 - The fine for a violation can range from $35.00 to more than $500.00, plus court costs and assessments.

 - A person cited for speeding under VC 22350 can (a) pay the fine, (b) do traffic school (once every 18 months) or (c) fight the ticket in court.

 - If you complete traffic school or fight the ticket successfully, you will avoid getting points on your DMV record.
 Otherwise this is a "one point" violation.
 You risk getting a negligent operator license suspension if you get 4 points in 12 months, 6 points in 24 months or 8 points in 36 months.

 - An attorney can be hired to handle the case in court.
 If so, the client does not need to be present in court.